En Pointe. How our Unique Selling Point became a Unique Selling Package.

-In 2004 LUX had two classes of service and product: ‘regular’ or ‘black label elite’.
+In 2004 LUX had two classes of service and product: ‘regular’ and ‘black label elite’.
 If you wanted better/faster then you bought Black Label, otherwise you got plain ol’ regular.
 Nothing fancy.

 We advertised in magazines like everyone else.

 We did OK, we would make whatever people wanted.
-We were pretty much for sale to the highest bidder, didn’t matter whether we liked what we were making or not.
+We were pretty much for sale to the highest bidder, we thought it didn’t matter whether we liked what we were making or not.

 Then in 2010, we hit the wall,

-we didn’t seem to be going anywhere we liked, and were increasingly making things we just didn’t like, until eventually either we had to throw out the whole business model, or throw in the towel.
+we didn’t seem to be going anywhere we liked, the 2008 crash was biting hard and we were increasingly making things we just didn’t like, until eventually either we had to throw out the whole business model, or throw in the towel.

 So with everything to gain we started afresh.